nomaster/mtr-docker/README.md

-# mtr-docker
+# MTR with Docker

-Docker image for the mtr traceroute program
+Docker image for the [MTR](https://github.com/traviscross/mtr) traceroute program